 To produce carbon based electrofuels, electricity and carbon dioxide are needed.
-Figure 19 shows the conversion pathways for carbon based electrofuels.
+Figure 20 shows the conversion pathways for carbon based electrofuels.
 During the electrolysis, electricity is used to split water into oxygen and hydrogen.
 The hydrogen can be used as electrofuel or it can be combined with captured carbon dioxide in order to further convert the hydrogen to hydrocarbons through synthesis processes.
-Depending on the desired product, these synthesis processes use different catalysts to produce methane, methanol, or Fischer-Tropsch liquids.
+Depending on the desired product, these synthesis processes use different catalysts to produce e.g. methane, methanol, dimethylether (DME) or Fischer-Tropsch (FT) liquids.